 First, you'll need to log in to the LitExtension app via a registered account or Google account.
 In case this is your first time using LitExtension, simply hit the “Register” button and fill in the required information to get started.

-Then, in your dashboard, click on the “Create New Migration” button to import reviews to Shopify.
+Then, in your dashboard, click on the “Create New Migration” button to import your reviews to Shopify.

 Step 1.
 Set up Source Cart and Target Cart